wvibe/vibe_coding/doc/yolov3/design.md

 - Effect of input resolution (416×416 vs 608×608)
 - Impact of different data augmentation techniques
 - Analysis of loss components weighting
+- Effect of training on VOC2007, VOC2012, and combined datasets

 ### 6.3 Cross-Dataset Validation
 - Train on Pascal VOC, test on BDD100K (domain transfer)